-CVI has two regular funding cycles per year for exploratory work, pilot studies, and full randomized evaluations that address the initiative's guiding principles and funding priorities (see “CVI RFP overview” below).
+CVI has two regular funding cycles per year for travel/proposal development grants, pilot studies, and full randomized evaluations that address the initiative's guiding principles and funding priorities (see “CVI RFP overview” below).
 RFPs are released in June and December, and funding decisions are announced in November and May, respectively.
 Each proposal is reviewed by the CVI Review Board.
-For this current round, proposals are due by September 15.

 J-PAL affiliates, J-PAL postdocs, and invited researchers are eligible to apply for any type of CVI funding.
-PhD students who have a J-PAL affiliate or invited researcher on their thesis committee at their host university may be eligible to apply for exploratory grants or up to $50,000 in pilot study or full RCT funding.
+PhD students who have a J-PAL affiliate or invited researcher on their thesis committee may be eligible to apply for travel/proposal development grants, pilot study grants, or up to $50,000 for full RCT grants.

 Requests for Proposals: Application Documents